Simulating Fokker-Planck equations via mean field control of score-based normalizing flows: Details for numerical implementations

 \subsubsection{Neural network}

 We parametrize the composed velocity field as the known drift field $b(x)$ added by a multilayer perceptron with $\tanh$ as the activation function.
 The drift field serve as a baseline that will benefit the training procedure.
-For all the experiments, we apply $2$-layer networks with $100$ neurons in the hidden layers.
+For all the experiments in $2$ and $3$ dimensions, we apply $2$-layer networks with $100$ neurons in the hidden layers.
+For $50$ and $100$ dimensional examples, the widths of the neural networks are $400$.